Rahafsaleh98/reading-notes/201/read2.md

 **These tags are used to provide an extra meaning.**

-1. Heading tag <h1> :- it has six levels from 1 to 6
+1. Heading tag  :- it has six levels from 1 to 6

-2. Paragraph tag <p> :- it used for add paragraph in body
+2. Paragraph tag :- it used for add paragraph in body

-3. Bold tag <b>
+3. Bold tag

-4. Italic tag <i>
+4. Italic tag

-5. Superscript tag <sup>:- usually used for suffixes of data.
+5. Superscript tag :- usually used for suffixes of data.

-6. Subscript tag <sub>:- usually used with footnotes or chemical formulas
+6. Subscript tag :- usually used with footnotes or chemical formulas

 Here in the list we have different elements :-

-> To add line breaks in HTML, You can use <br/>
+> To add line breaks in HTML, You can use br/ tag

-> To add horizontal rules , you can write this tag <hr/>
+> To add horizontal rules , you can write this tag hr/ tag

-> To write strong emphasis to any word you need, you can use <strong>
+> To write strong emphasis to any word you need, you can use strong tag

-> to make one word italic you can use before it <em>
+> to make one word italic you can use before it em tag

 **In HTML we have two elements that used in marking up quotations:-**

-The first is <blockquote> it mainly used for long quotes.
+The first is blockquote tag it mainly used for long quotes.
- The second is <q> it used for short quotes
+ The second is q tag it used for short quotes

-<cite> it can be used to indicate where the citation is form
+cite tag it can be used to indicate where the citation is form

-<dfn> it can use to indicate the defining instance of a new term
+dfn tag it can use to indicate the defining instance of a new term

-<address> it can use to contain a phone number or email
+address tag it can use to contain a phone number or email

-<ins> it can use to show content
+ins tag it can use to show content

-<del> it can use to show text that has been deleted
+del tag it can use to show text that has been deleted

-<s> it can use to something that is no longer relevant
+s tag it can use to something that is no longer relevant